SvenRosvall/AutoLdrSpotDetector/README.md

 to ambient light levels and usually requires adjustment potentiometers.

-This sketch connects up to 6 LDR (Light Dependent Resistors) to the analog pins and decides if each LDR is covered or not.
+This sketch connects up to 6 LDR (Light Dependent Resistors) to the analog pins of an arduino and decides if each LDR is covered or not.
 It considers sudden changes in light levels and also compares the LDRs to each other.

 Prior work